 - Once you start Excel, you will see a blank worksheet (see below).
-If you do not see a blank worksheet, you can create a new one by pressing [Ctrl]-N. - A typical (XGA or SXGA) screen might provide a dozen or so columns and three dozen rows. - o There are actually over 17 billion cells (16,384 columns by 1,048,576 rows).
-The screen window is just that-a window into that large work space.
-Excel 2003 "only" had 15 million cells, so this is a thousand-fold increase. - The horizontal bar is the "cursor" that points to the current cell.
-You can move it with the arrow keys. - Whatever you type goes into the current cell, and shows up in an editing area, just above the column names.
+If you do not see a blank worksheet, you can create a new one by pressing [Ctrl]-N. - A typical (XGA or SXGA) screen might provide a dozen or so columns and three dozen rows.
+The icon placement also changes with your screen size/resolution. - There are actually over 17 billion cells (16,384 columns by 1,048,576 rows).
+The screen window is just that-a small window into that large work space.
+Excel 2003 "only" had 15 million cells, so this is a thousand-fold increase. - o The horizontal white bar with heavy black border is the "cursor" that points to the current cell.
+You can move it with the arrow keys. - Whatever you type goes into the current cell, and shows up in an editing area, just above the column letters (which become their names).

-- ☐ You can type values (formulas or numbers) or labels in those cells. - Values are entered with an = sign in front (some Excel versions allow a + sign). - o Labels usually begin with a letter or a quote mark. - o If you type a value that Excel interprets as a label (for example, 2+3, which actually shows up as the label "2+3" not 5!), you can double-click on that cell and place an equal sign in front of it, make it into a value (and show the answer, 5).
+- ☐ You can type values (formulas or numbers) or labels in those cells. - Values are entered with an = sign in front (some Excel versions allow a + sign). - o Labels usually begin with a letter or a quote mark. - o If you type a value that Excel interprets as a label (for example, 2+3, which actually shows up as the label "2+3" not 5!), you can double-click on that cell and place an equal sign in front of it.
+This makes it into a value (and displays the answer, 5).